spritlesoftware/our-website/content/english/bms-fms.md

     - "BMS & FMS work together to help make smarter choices and shrewd decisions while enhancing safety, productivity and comfort for occupants."
     - "Reduces energy consumption from 5% to 35% also ensuring cost minimization evidently."
     - "Sensors can be used to detect underused or overused space in the building, making it easier to manage."
+  button:
+    enable: true
+    button_label: "Automation? we are the ones"
+    link: ""

   images:

 section2: